MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.maxby['t,'u]-function-[fsharp].md

 ## Remarks

 This function is named `MaxBy` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.
+Ties are resolved by returning the element with the lowest ordinal.

 ## Example